dlang/DIPs/DIPs/DIP1NNN-DK.md

 Another limitation is that the lambda syntax as used for `(T val)` cannot be used for the `(E err)` handler case because D only has the notion of a `throw` statement, not a `throw` expression.
 This is because every expression needs to have a type, and currently there is no suitable return-type for `throw` since it never returns a value.
 This issue came up in the newsgroup: [Throwing from a lambda isn't supported by the compiler](https://forum.dlang.org/post/efwqhlripiwklvecpxux@forum.dlang.org).
-When a `throw` statement is seen as an expression returning the bottom type, the following example can be made to work:
+When a `throw` statement is seen as an expression returning the bottom type, the following example will work:
 ```D
 void foo(int function() f) {}